 If you would like to support our efforts to produce a memorable weekend and celebrate the achievements of the 1968-84 North American Soccer League, please contact the organizers.
 Various levels of sponsorship are available.

-50 years ago, the North American Soccer League took America by storm, laying the foundation for today’s thriving soccer landscape.
-Over 17 seasons, the League’s story was told.
-44 different franchises in the United States and Canada had done their part to embed soccer in their communities and had spawned a youth participation boom that hasn’t abated to this day.
+Fifty years ago, the North American Soccer League took North America by storm, laying the foundation for today’s thriving soccer landscape.
+Over 17 seasons, the League’s story was told. forty-four different franchises in the United States and Canada had done their part to embed soccer in their communities and had spawned a youth participation boom that hasn’t abated to this day.

 "It was a very liberating experience to come to the U.S. and attend college -- I met so many wonderful people, I played with excellent players from all over the world, I got an education."

 "I was pretty cocky at the time, and thought I can compete in this league.
 So I went with it -- it was a good decision, a great decision."